sams-santos/MATLAB-Power-Monitor/README.md

 SOFTWARE.
 ```

-## Acknowledgments
+## Main Contributions

-Special thanks to the developers of the open-source libraries that made this project possible.
+The main contributions to the creation of this code were made by [Celestino Simon](https://github.com/CSimon369).

 ## Inspiration